randym/axlsx/README.md

 #Change log
 ---------
-- **September.??.12**: 1.2.3
+- **September.8.12**: 1.2.3
-  - fix exponential float/bigdecimal values rendering as strings intead of 'numbers' in excel.
+  - enhance exponential float/bigdecimal values rendering as strings intead of 'numbers' in excel.
   - added support for :none option on chart axis labels
   - added support for paper_size option on worksheet.page_setup